French Reflexive Verbs: The Complete Guide

-How to Recognize French Reflexive Verbs
+- How to Conjugate French Reflexive Verbs

-Take the verb se laver.
+For example, take the verb se laver.
 This verb means “to wash oneself.”

 By contrast, with the verb laver (to wash), the subject could be washing something else.